Nellie Twardzik: School officials bar Nellie from rejoining team in 1936

-Jennifer Ring notes in her book "Stolen Bases: Why American Girls Don't Play Baseball" that during 1935, 15-year-old Nellie Twardzik gained national recognition when she beat out twenty-five boys to make the Bartlett baseball team.
+Jennifer Ring notes in her book Stolen Bases: Why American Girls Don't Play Baseball that during 1935, 15-year-old Nellie Twardzik gained national recognition when she beat out twenty-five boys to make the Bartlett baseball team.
 At the time, there were no written gender rules that applied to baseball.
 Although Nellie was first celebrated for winning a position on Webster's varsity team in 1935, she was blocked from trying out for the team in her second year because of her gender.

 Her absence from the Bartlett team in the spring of 1936 caused a local uproar.
 The student body, team members and local fans marched in protest from the school to the principal's home.
 Baseball coach, George Finnegan, the school board and the principal later reversed the decision to bar her.
 Nellie was allowed back on the team.

 Newspapers referred to Nellie Twardzik as the “Babe Ruth” of Webster.
 In April 1936 Bob Coyne of the Boston Post penned a caricature and article entitled, “Oh Boy What a Girl!” featuring Nellie's baseball skills and the challenge of keeping her on the team.
 All the publicity generated from the controversy created even more interest in the team and the girl on first base.
 It was estimated that as many as 1,500 spectators attended high school games during those years, when previously games drew two or three hundred supporters.

 The National Baseball Hall of Fame and other awards and honors

 Nellie's scrapbooks have been enshrined in the National Baseball Hall of Fame Library in Cooperstown, New York since 1990.
 She was inducted into the Bartlett High School Sports Hall of Fame in 2004 and was recipient of the Stasia Czernicki Sportswoman Award in that same year.
 On Mother's Day, May 13, 2006, Nellie Twardzik's Bartlett High School letter and first baseman's glove were placed on permanent display in the "Diamond Dreams - Women in Baseball" exhibit at the National Baseball Hall of Fame.

 At age 87, Nellie attended the exhibit's 2006 opening.
 She was recognized during the opening presentation by Hall of Fame Chairperson, Jane Forbes Clark.

-Nellie was further honored at the Boston State House in July 2006.
-On September 9th that year, she threw out the ceremonial first pitch at Fenway Park in a game where the Boston Red Sox played the Kansas City Royals.
+Nellie was further honored at the Massachusetts State House in July 2006.
+On September 9 that year, she threw out the ceremonial first pitch at Fenway Park in a game where the Boston Red Sox played the Kansas City Royals.
 Though encouraged to pitch from a shorter distance, Nellie insisted on pitching from the mound.
 She proceeded to fire the ball across the plate.